mgo9000/Kaiserschlacht/README.md

 Automated skill checks, damage application, status effect expiration, and more, are already implemented, and many more features are incoming.

-Forthcoming will be compendium content for the upcoming playtest, and some video explanations of the system's features.
+Coming soon: more compendium content, V12 support, proper automation for the Prone status effect, quickstart documentation.